StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week4.md

  - Now it's feeding me no data.
 I've tried about 15 times and nothing has worked so i'm taking a break.

+---
+Finally figured out why i wasn't being fed any data.
+I kept creating my user before loading the prod schema and connecting, and with every user i deleted i reloaded a new schema before querrying the database for the users table.
+So what i did this time was that i loaded my schema, then created my user before going to connect and confirm it was added to the table.
+And it worked, i saw the values.